 “Let money be your measure of success.”

-I was addressing the way in which authors expend a lot of creative energy, time and money chasing Facebook Likes, Twitter followings, Amazon rankings, or positive reader feedback or reviews.
-The suggestion was that money–profit– would be a better metric to track publishing success and measure progress.
+It got a strong reaction from those who may not have caught the rest of the context.
+I was addressing the way in which authors expend a lot of creative energy, time and money chasing Facebook Likes, Twitter followings, Amazon rankings, positive reader feedback, or reviews.
+The suggestion was that money–profit– might be a better metric than some of these in tracking our value to our readers, our publishing success, and our progress over time.

 Indie Author Income As A Measure of Success